-The information relating to the Group's and MAF Properties' financial performance during the first quarter of 2014 included in this Base Prospectus is sourced from the internal management accounts and records of MAF Holding and MAF Properties, respectively.
+The information relating to the Group's and MAF Properties' financial performance during the first quarter of 2013 included in this Base Prospectus is sourced from the internal management accounts and records of MAF Holding and MAF Properties, respectively.
 Such financial information is unaudited.

-In the first three months of 2014, the Group's revenue increased by 12.4 per cent. to AED 6,349.7 million and its EBITDA increased by 9.6 per cent. to AED 907.8 million, in each case compared to the same period in the year ended 31 December 2013.
+In the first three months of 2013, the Group's revenue increased by 8 per cent. to AED 5,290 million and its EBITDA increased by 12 per cent. to AED 838 million, in each case compared to the same period in the year ended 31 December 2012.

-The increase in revenue reflected improved results in a number of the Group's business operations during the first three months of 2014 (compared to the same period in the year ended 31 December 2013) as follows:
+The increase in revenue reflected improved results in a number of the Group's business operations during the first three months of 2013 (compared to the same period in the year ended 31 December 2012) as follows:

-an increase of 12.2 per cent. in revenue from MAF Retail with 3.5 per cent. of the growth attributed to sales from established stores, mostly in the UAE and Saudi Arabia, and the remaining 8.7 per cent. of the growth coming from new store openings in the UAE, Egypt, and Jordan; 6 new supermarkets were opened in the first three months of 2014, taking the Group's presence to 56 hypermarkets and 59 supermarkets;

-- an increase of 11.6 per cent. in revenue from MAF Properties mainly due to a 8.7 per cent. increase in revenue from the Shopping Malls Business Unit and a 17.7 per cent. increase in revenue from the Hotels Business Unit.
-Revenue growth from established malls, mostly in the UAE, was 4.2 per cent. while revenue growth from established hotels was 29.9 per cent.; and - an increase of 25.8 per cent. in revenue from MAF Ventures, attributable to higher performance from all entities, principally MAF Cinemas, MAF Leisure and Entertainment and MAF Finance.
+- an increase of 7 per cent. in revenue from MAF Retail with 3 per cent. of the growth attributed to sales from established stores, mostly in the UAE and Saudi Arabia, and the remaining 4 per cent. of the growth coming from new store openings in the UAE, Georgia, Iraq, Egypt, Qatar and Saudi Arabia; - an increase of 13 per cent. in revenue from MAF Properties mainly due to a 9 per cent. increase in revenue from the Shopping Malls Business Unit and a 24 per cent. increase in revenue from the Hotels Business Unit.
+Revenue growth from established malls, mostly in the UAE, was 7 per cent. while revenue growth from established hotels was 29 per cent.; and - an increase of 12 per cent. in revenue from MAF Ventures, principally due to the performance of MAF Finance, MAF Cinemas and Orix.
+This increase was partially offset by lower revenue from MAF Fashion as a result of store closures.

-The EBITDA increase of 9.6 per cent reflects an increase of 9.0 per cent. in EBITDA from MAF Properties, an increase of 14.4 per cent. in EBITDA from MAF Retail and an increase of 10.8 per cent. in EBITDA from MAF Ventures.
+The EBITDA increase reflected an increase of 16 per cent. in EBITDA from MAF Properties and an increase of 11 per cent. in EBITDA from MAF Retail which was offset by a decrease of 24 per cent. in EBITDA from MAF Ventures.